When there is a sign that says “NO SWIMMING” there are alligators in the area, do you heed the warning, or just jump in and risk it all?

 3. Do NOT use 777 for file permissions – ever!
 777 is only great for instant scratch-off lotteries and Las Vegas slots.
 If you see your developer attempting to troubleshoot an issue with 777 – fire them!
 Setting 777 means you have absolutely no clue of what you are doing, you have reached a point of desperation, and you are OK with letting everyone in the world [Bots, Scripts, and Humans] instantly attack your server and potentially gain full control.
 [A malware injection to a commercial site can easily cost you a couple of thousands of dollars to repair.]

 4. Don’t override the default ubuntu user security model in relation to the www-data [user/group] of Apache and NGINX.
 It’s OK on a development server, but not on a production server.
-If you can’t connect with WinSCP or Putty, we offer a secure way through our Utility Server for Windows.
-WinSCP [SFTP] allows proper sudo security elevation that almost no other SFTP clients provide.
+If you can’t connect with WinSCP or Putty, we offer a secure way via the Utility Server for Windows.
+WinSCP [SFTP] allows proper sudo security elevation that almost no other SFTP client can provide.

 5. Stick with simplicity, and gravitate to complexity.
 When you are first starting off your business, keep things as simple as possible, prove your business model, then you can justify more complexity to increase business growth.
 We see so many customers wanting to use elaborate caching systems like ElasticCache, Elasticsearch, Auto Scaling, LoadBalancers, and they just don’t need them yet.
 Our t3-xlarge with S3 Titanium can handle more than 60K unique visitors per month.
 That’s just a CDN + aMiSTACX + S3 [RDS Optional]